kmatias252/School_District_Analysis/README.md

     * Average Math Score - Thomas High School decreased by 0.06 from the original school summary.
     * Average Reading Score - Thomas High School decreased by 0.05 from the original school summary.
     * % Passing Math - Thomas High School decreased by 0.08% from the original school summary.
-    * % Passing Reading - Thomas High School by 0.29% from the original school summary.
+    * % Passing Reading - Thomas High School decreased by 0.29% from the original school summary.
-    * % Overall Passing - Thomas High School by 0.32% from the original school summary.
+    * % Overall Passing - Thomas High School decreased by 0.32% from the original school summary.

 Below is a screenshot of our original school summary:
 ![Screen Shot 2021-11-08 at 9 21 22 PM](https://user-images.githubusercontent.com/91925639/140850014-6f9c1050-4375-469e-bb8e-b5f8af82b214.png)